FNedelov/personal-solution/README.md

 # personal-solution
-Projects in which I try out new principles, possibilities.
+Projects in which I try out new principles, possibilities